 Had she known the dynamics of the situation in advance, Kay could have prepared the team better on how to appeal to the female engineer.
 And she could have prepped her candidate for the encounter.
 Fortunately, because she’d built a relationship of trust and authenticity with the woman, Kay was able to place her elsewhere.
 But the team that she originally sourced the candidate for missed the opportunity to have this “kick-ass female engineer” on their team.

 Finding diverse candidates isn’t about checking off a box.

 “They think they can bring their name to a conference, set up a booth, and say ‘let’s hire a bunch of lesbians’ so they can call it good.
 That’s crazy!” she said.
 “At conferences, the diverse candidates aren’t always there to be hired.
 They want to be listened to.”

-Sourcing takes patience, and when companies add into the mix finding a slate of diverse candidates it can it extends the time to fill.
+Sourcing takes patience, and when companies request the slate be filled with diverse candidates it can extend the time to fill.
 Kay goes on to say that companies can help their sourcers by first looking inside.
 “What does the company look like as a whole,” she said.
 “It’s not just about color or gender.”

 Sourcers Play a Valuable Role in the Recruiting Dynamic

 Despite these occasional challenges, Kay loves her role as a sourcer.
 “My passion, my love is understanding how to find people, how they behave online and building a brand on social media.
 I feel more valued at Zillow than I ever have at any of the other companies I’ve worked for,” she said.